 Where an owner or relative move-in eviction notice was served on or after November 9, 2015 and the landlord re-rents the unit to the displaced tenant or to a new tenant within five years after service of the notice, the initial rent is limited to no more than that which the displaced tenant would have paid had the displaced tenant remained in occupancy, plus any allowable increases.

 For owner or relative move-in eviction notices served on or after January 1, 2018, there are new reporting requirements regarding the use of a rental unit following such an eviction notice.
-Landlords will be required to file with the Rent Board a periodic Statement of Occupancy with at least 2 forms of supporting documentation for the five-year period following recovery of possession of the unit, unless the statement of occupancy discloses that the landlord is no longer endeavoring to recover possession of the unit, in which case no further statements of occupancy need be filed.
+Landlords will be required to file with the Rent Board a Statement of Occupancy with at least 2 forms of supporting documentation for the five-year period following recovery of possession of the unit, unless the Statement of Occupancy discloses that the landlord is no longer endeavoring to recover possession of the unit and the Rent Board has granted the landlord's written request for rescission of the notice to vacate, in which case no further Statement of Occupancy need be filed.
 Administrative penalties for failure to file the required Statement of Occupancy and/or supporting documentation are mandatory in the amount of $250 for the first violation, $500 for the second violation, and $1,000 for every subsequent violation.

 An owner who seeks to recover possession of a unit for an owner or relative to move in, must do so in good faith, without ulterior motive and with honest intent.

 Evidence that the landlord has not acted in good faith in an owner or relative move-in eviction may include, but is not limited to, any of the following:

 - The landlord times the service of the notice, or the filing of an action to recover possession, so as to avoid moving into a comparable unit, or to avoid offering a tenant a replacement unit;

 - The landlord has failed to file the notice to vacate with the Rent Board;